openhackathons-org/mathlib-samples-contest/README.md

 # Math Libraries Sample Contest

-The repository will host submissions for contests to extend the set of samples that are provided with the [CUDA Math Libraries](https://github.com/NVIDIA/CUDALibrarySamples) created by the developer community.
+This repository will host submissions for contests to extend the set of samples that are provided with the [CUDA Math Libraries](https://github.com/NVIDIA/CUDALibrarySamples) created by the developer community.

 Contestants will be asked to provide a sample application that illustrates some aspects of using the Math Libraries.